International Applicants and Those With Foreign Credentials

 - Performance in their completed optometry program.

-- Compatibility of the foreign optometric curriculum with SUNY College of Optometry's course of study.
+- Compatibility of the foreign optometric curriculum with the SUNY College of Optometry's course of study.